Processing math: 100%

 With Regularization

-The Matrix multiplied with $\lambda$ is a $(n+1)$ x$ (n+1)$ matrix, where the first row, first columns and all other non diagonal elements are 0.
+The Matrix multiplied with λ is a (n+1) x(n+1) matrix, where the first row, first columns and all other non diagonal elements are 0.
 Only the elements on the main diagonal (except the first one) are equal to 1

 Regularization for Linear & Logistic Regression : Overfitting & Cost Function